inkscope/inkscope-ansible/README.md

 Work in progress:
-- tested on ubuntu 16.04: use inkscope_ubuntu.yaml
+- tested on ubuntu 16.04: use **inkscope_ubuntu.yaml**
-- testing on centos
+- don't use inkscope_universal.yaml still under construction

 ## Purpose